 The Corporation's revenue is derived from administrative and bond fees.
 The Corporation requires a nonrefundable application fee upon receipt of an application from a participating business entity.
 The Corporation also receives an administrative fee that is determined when a project is closed out and the bonds are issued.
-The fees are for services provided and consumed at a point in time, not over time and they are recognized as revenue when provided.
+The performance obligation is met, and revenue is recognized, when applicable services are performed.